 Accelerated Loss of Mains Change Programme

-The accelerated loss of mains change programme is an industry-wide project that is taking place across Great Britain (not Northern Ireland).
+The Accelerated Loss of Mains Change Programme (ALOMCP) is an industry-wide project that is taking place across Great Britain (not Northern Ireland).
 It is being run by the National Grid and Network Operators (DNOs).
 After some delay, it is now open for applications.

 The purpose of the programme is to update Loss of Mains (LoM) protection for renewable electricity generators with a view to reducing the risk of needless tripping.
 The approach taken to achieve this aim is to relax the RoCoF limits (rate-of-change-of-frequency) on the grid.